 4.1 There are no legal requirements to consult on the proposals.
-However, the East Kent councils have agreed to procure a shared public and stakeholder engagement exercise, spanning all four districts, to ascertain views on the proposal that can be taken into account by the Secretary of State for Communities and Local Government in deciding to make regulations under the Cities and Local Government Devolution Act 2016.
-Details of the engagement proposal are being finalised and will be available at the Cabinet meeting.
+However, the East Kent councils have agreed to procure a shared public and stakeholder consultation and engagement exercise, spanning all four districts, to ascertain views on the proposal that can be taken into account by the Secretary of State for Communities and Local Government in deciding to make regulations under the Cities and Local Government Devolution Act 2016.
+Details of the consultation and engagement methodology are provided in Annex 3.